sfluhrer/ikev2-mldsa-support/draft-sfluhrer-ipsecme-ikev2-mldsa.md

 asymmetric cryptograph algorithms: e.g RSA, ECDSA; which are widely deployed authentication options of IKEv2.
 NIST has recently standardized ML-DSA, which is a signature algorithm believed to be secure against Quantum Computers.
-This document describes how to use ML-DSA with IKEv2 as an auhentication scheme.
+This document describes how to use ML-DSA with IKEv2 as an authentication scheme.

 --- middle